artefactory-nl/24Finance/README.md

 ## Solution Workflow
 24Finance uses 2 tables as input data:
 * Portfolio Data: table containing details about the investment portfolio of the user
-* News Data: table containing details about global events
+* News Data: table containing details about global events from [GDELT 1.0 Event Database](https://marketplace.databricks.com/details/01c3af8c-6dac-49ed-a4fc-6393d8887d5a/The-GDELT-Project_GDELT-10-Event-Database)

 These are the steps that are executed by the workflow:
-1. Understand in which countries each company, in which the user invested, operates
+1. Understanding in which countries each company, in which the user invested, operates
-2. Create a short description of each company
+2. Creating a short description of each company
-3. Match the global news with the companies concerned by the portfolio
+3. Matching the global news with the companies concerned by the portfolio
 4. Web scraping to extract the content of the news
-5. Summarise the news
+5. Summarising the news
-6. Extract news titles
+6. Extracting news titles
-7. Understand the impact of each news on the portfolio investments
+7. Understanding the impact of news on portfolio investments
-8. Justify the impact of each with 3 reasons
+8. Justifying the impact giving 3 reasons

 ![alt text](docs/assets/workflow.png "Solution Workflow")